ombudsmanviktor/syllabus/2025-1-metodos-digitais.md

 Leituras Recomendadas
 {: .label .label-purple }

-Cairo, Alberto.
-How charts lie: Getting smarter about visual information.
+Cairo, A. How charts lie: Getting smarter about visual information.
 2019.

 ---